atyndall/countir/litreview/plan.md

     * Network traffic - ting2013occupancy

 * Fusions of the above don't necessarily work better - hailemariam2011real

+### Sensors in the context of qualitative traits (accessibility criteria)
+* Compare sensors that meet the quantitative traits against their qualitative

 ### Thermal sensors
 * Thermosense